-Israel Food and Drink
+Israel Food & Drinks

 The cuisine of Israel reflects the multicultural nature of the country.
 The grandparents or great-grandparents of much of the Jewish population of Israel come from more than 120 countries spread over 6 continents, bringing recipes and traditions from their home country.
 As a result the cuisine of Israel is very diverse.
 There is a Mediterranean influence felt on the coast with olive oil, various breads and of course, fish.